SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 ### webapp/css/style.css

 To layout our new custom control, we specify some additional css.
 We create a root class `myAppDemoWTProductRating` that sets the padding to `0.75rem`.
 We will use this class to specify some space around our inner controls.
-In a second rule we reset the vertical alignment of controls with the class `sapMRI ` assigned to inside controls with the class `myAppDemoWTProductRating` to the initial value.
-We will need this rule to align all the controls we use with our composition.
+In a second rule we reset the vertical alignment of controls with the class `sapMRI` assigned to inside controls with the class `myAppDemoWTProductRating` to the initial value.
+We'll need this rule to align all the controls we use with our composition.

 ```css
 html[dir="ltr"] .myAppDemoWT .myCustomButton.sapMBtn {